sukshiti23/Sentiment-Analysis-of-Amazon-Product-Reviews/README.md

  👉 Perform Sentiment Analysis of Amazon Product Reviews

- 👉 Creating a model using Transformers, NLTK, Pandas, Matplotlib, Seaborn and Sklearn libraries
+ 👉 Creating a model using Transformers, NLTK, Pandas, Matplotlib, Seaborn and Scikit-learn libraries

  👉 Determine the words that occur in Negative and Positive Reviews